Home Product Download News Faq Forums About

 - etc.

-How high should Forecast Directional Accuracy (FDA) be for a model to be profitable?
+What Forecast Directional Accuracy is needed for a model to be profitable?

-This depends on factors such as Forecast Directional Significance (FDS), volatility, transaction costs and other Trading System parameters.
+This depends on factors such as volatility, transaction costs and other Trading System parameters.
 In general, it should at least be above 50%.
-Then the forecasted direction of price change per bar is more often right than wrong.
+Then the forecasted direction of bar-to-bar price changes is more often right than wrong.
 With the Statistical Simulation data series it is possible to project the potential returns based on expected values for FDA, FDS, volatility, transaction cost and other Trading System parameters.
-See the User’s Guide sections about Statistical Simulations for more information about this.
+See the User's Guide sections about Statistical Simulations for more information about this.

 Yes.
-On the Trading System tab in the "New/Edit Model" dialog, check "Apply FDA filter" and enter the desired threshold value.
+On the Trading System tab in the "Model Configuration" dialog, check "Apply FDA filter" and enter the desired threshold value.
 The FDA calculation settings can be changed by clicking on the "FDA settings..." button.

 For how long are the trading signals valid?

-A trading signals remains valid until a new signal is given.
-For more details on how trading signals are being generated, see the Trading Signal Generator section in the User’s Guide.
+A trading signal remains valid until a new signal is given.
+For more details on how trading signals are being generated, see the Trading Signal Generator section in the User's Guide.

 If your models are not profitable even though the Forecast Directional Accuracy (FDA) is clearly above 50% on average, then the bar-to-bar price changes are probably too small to cover transaction costs (broker commissions, spread and slippage).
 For small price changes, FDA needs to be higher to reach break-even than for bigger price changes.